KarthikVarma19/KarthikVarma19/README.md

 <div align="center"> <b> Show some ❤️ by starring some of my repositories! </b> </div>
 <div>
-  # Check My Pined Repo's
+  # Check My Pinned Repo's
 </div>